Newsweek, Plant-A Insights and GIST Impact partner on “America’s Greenest Companies” ranking

 The MACs are a valuable tool for contracting authorities that are looking to deliver social value through their procurement decisions.
 The MACs provide a clear and systematic way to assess the social value of a procurement decision, and they can help to ensure that social value is considered alongside other factors, such as price and quality.

-The Social Value Model Act 2020 requires contracting authorities to consider the social value of their procurement decisions, and the MACs provide a framework for doing so.
+The Social Value Act (2012) requires contracting authorities to consider the social value of their procurement decisions, and the MACs provide a framework for doing so.
 Contracting authorities can use the MACs to identify the social value deliverable that is most relevant to their procurement decision, and then they can use the sub-criteria to assess the social value of the different bids.

 Q: Is the Social Value Model a voluntary tool?